SerenaGW/LLMLanguageFineTuningModifiesMathLogic/ReportEnglish.md

-# The Role of Language Fine-Tuning in Modifying the Reasoning and Logic of an LLM
+# When Linguistic Fine-Tuning Affects the Mathematical Logic of a Model

 ## Introduction